Jørgen Mohus

 Jørgen Aarre Mohus (born 5 September 1991) is a Norwegian football goalkeeper who is currently a free agent.

-He started his youth career in Tertnes IL, and joined the city's great team SK Brann in 2009.
-After loan spells at Åsane Fotball he made his first-team league debut in November 2012 in a 2-1 loss against Viking.
-He never broke through at Brann, and in 2014 he spent one season in Bærum SK.
+He started his youth career at Tertnes IL and joined the city's great team, SK Brann, in 2009.
+After loan spells at Åsane Fotball, he made his first-team league debut in November 2012 in a 2-1 loss against Viking.
+He never broke through at Brann, and in 2014, he spent one season at Bærum SK.